theshdb/mocking/README.md

 # mocking
 The project demonstrates how to perform mocking in go lang.

+Steps :

+  1. use go mod tidy
-Use command " go test " to run the test file.
+  2. Use command " go test " to run the test file.